 "Four years on, and this feud doesn't have any sign of ending any time soon"

-But none of these catty comments and barbed insults have received quite as much coverage as the spat between the two biggest stars of Bollywood today; Salman Khan and Shahrukh Khan.
+But none of these catty comments and barbed insults has received quite as much coverage as the spat between the two biggest stars of Bollywood today; Salman Khan and Shahrukh Khan.

 Katrina Kaif’s birthday party should have been a celebration of another year of good health, wealth and happiness but the two Khans cast a dull light on the affair as they traded sharp words.